 Meal Times: Eating or Drinking

-Facial coverings must be worn at all times except while eating or alone in a private room or office.
+Facial coverings must be worn at all times when indoors except while eating or alone in a private room or office.

 When employees take breaks for meals while at work, we recognize that there may be limited places to sit, relax and enjoy the break/meal.
 Taking breaks for meals by necessity involves removing a face covering, and this may pose a risk of transmission of SARS-CoV-2 while eating.
 To minimize the risk of transmission of SARS-CoV-2 from asymptomatic individuals, any of the following options should be implemented, and should be discussed with managers.